D-Lawson/employee-dashboard-app/README.md

 * General Materialize documentation for classes and their behaviour
 * General MongoDB documentation on the use of find, sort and filtering.
 * Python.org was used for PEP8 style guide compliance
 * Stack overflow thread was used for ideas on implementing JavaScript to add days to a date using the addDays function.
-It was also used for a suggestion how to check if an URL contains a string using the indexOf function for use in my JavaScript.
+It was also used for a suggestion how to check if an URL contains a string using the indexOf function for use in the JavaScript.